mattermost/docs/source/administration/config-settings.rst

 First Name Attribute
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-(Optional) The attribute in the AD/LDAP server that will be used to populate the first name of users in Mattermost.
-When set, users will not be able to edit their First Name, since it is synchronized with the LDAP server.
-When left blank, users can set their own First Name in Account Settings.
+(Optional) The attribute in the AD/LDAP server used to populate the first name of users in Mattermost.
+When set, users cannot edit their first name, since it is synchronized with the LDAP server.
+When left blank, users can set their first name in Account Settings.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"FirstNameAttribute": ""``  with string input.                                                                           |